On the computation of Gr\"obner bases for matrix-weighted homogeneous systems: Regularity and Hilbert multiseries

 Among such properties, one can list regular sequences, semi-regular sequences, and sequences in Noether position.
 Those properties have been notably used in the homogeneous, weighted homogeneous, and sparse cases.

-In the multihomogeneous, the definition of regularity is significantly more complicated than for $\NN$-graduations, as it requires characterizing divisors of zero which are \emph{always} present, regardless of the ideal.
-This is done only in a few select cases, including the bilinear case.
+In the multihomogeneous case, the definition of regularity is significantly more complicated than for $\NN$-graduations, as it requires characterizing divisors of zero which are \emph{always} present, regardless of the ideal.
+This is done only in a few specific cases, including the bilinear case.

 As can be expected, the situation in the matrix-weighted case is not easier.
 In this section, we give different possible definitions of regularity, and we discuss their relations with the known cases.